Why is Physical Therapy a good Choice?

 Who pays for the treatment?

-We accept all insurance and workers comp insurance.
-Insurance is the primary source of payment.
-We will verify your benefits and give you a breakdown of any financial responsibility you may have.
-There will be no surprises.
-Be careful if another clinic can't give you information on your financial responsibility.
-An unexpected bill later is an unwelcome gift.
-We offer financial options for those who have difficulty covering co pays, deductibles, co-insurance and self-pay.
+We accept insurance,workers comp insurance, and self-pay.
+We will verify your benefits and give you an estimated breakdown of any financial responsibility you may have.
+We offer financial options for those who have difficulty covering co-pays, deductibles, co-insurance and self-pay.

 What happens during my first visit?

 The first visit will consist of your initial evaluation to discuss your specific problem and how it is affecting you.
 Review of your medical history, medications, and limitations will be part of the process.
 Testing and measurements will be performed.
 Once a complete idea of your problem and limitations is understood, we will discuss what options are available for your treatment and goals.
 We frequently begin treatment on the first visit as well.

 Dress comfortably in loose fitting clothing in order for your therapist to access and evaluate the problem area and to allow you to move freely while performing your exercises.